DidrikF/watchlist/readme.md

 <h4>Views</h4>
 <p>
 In Laravel the Blade templating engine comes with the framework out of the box.
 This does all sorts of useful things, like allowing you to extend other views which makes it possible to make one base view containing the head, navigation and footer, elements that are going to be on every page anyway.
 This makes it so much simpler to make changes to these reoccurring elements.
 Blade also does output escaping automatically for you.
-There are tons of awesome features to the Blade templating engine, I’ll leave this section like I do the rest; with a <a href="https://laravel.com/docs/5.4/blade">link</a>.
+There are tons of awesome features to the Blade templating engine, I’ll leave this section like I do the rest; with a <a href="https://laravel.com/docs/5.4/blade" title="https://laravel.com/docs/5.4/blade">link (Laravel docs on Blade)</a>.
 </p>

 <h4>Login/registration</h4>